SUNDAY, SEPTEMBER 14, 2025

 1200-1300 | TRACK 3: 2 CONCURRENT SESSIONS: 3A & 3B |

 1200-1300 | TRACK 3A: Reimagining Aging Healthcare Infrastructure: An Innovative and Sustainable Approach to Creating System Capacity Hospitals continue to grapple with aging infrastructure that no longer support current models of care.
 With the unprecedented escalation in construction costs, there is a strong need to reimagine aging infrastructure and to extend the lives of these assets.
-The revitalization of North York Genera Hospital’s Finch Site demonstrates how an aging facility was transformed to create much needed inpatient beds.
+The revitalization of North York General Hospital’s Finch site demonstrates how an aging facility was transformed to create much needed inpatient beds.
 This session highlights lessons learned in project delivery and the inherent sustainability in reimagining aging facilities.
 After attending this session, attendees will be able to:

-CEU – Maintenance & Operations, Finance Management, Administration: 1 credit |
+CEU – Maintenance & Operations, Finance Management, Administration: 1 credit Sponsored by: |

 Speakers: Rudy Dahdal, MHSc.(HA), CHE, Vice President, Planning & Redevelopment, North York General Hospital Jeff Jerome, OAA, Director, Capital Planning, North York General Hospital |